sagemath/trac_to_gh/Issue 8567.md

 # Issue 8567: Specify the location of iconv for 'gd'

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8567

 Original creator: drkirkby